jerry-harm/hmac-file-server/wiki.md

 - The HMAC File Server is designed to be flexible and configurable.
 Adjust the settings in the `config.toml` file to match your specific requirements and environment.
 - For any issues or questions, refer to the project's GitHub repository and documentation.

+## Version 3.0 Release Note

+Version 2.8 is the last release before we begin integrating additional features and focusing on further stability patches.